Experience Discovery in London: What It Is, Why It Matters, and How Platforms Support It

 -

-Match with friends on shared preferences
+Match with friends based on shared interests

 https://www.swipeondeck.com/